-If you’ve either hired someone outright to promote your product by personally endorsing it, comped them a product or service for free in exchange for a review, or are offering them affiliate sales, you need to follow different influencer marketing guidelines.
+If you’ve either hired someone outright to promote your product by personally endorsing it, comped them a product or service for free in exchange for a review, or are offering them affiliate sales, you need to follow legal influencer marketing guidelines.

-If the moral code isn’t enough for you, keep in mind that the FTC is increasing its attention on social media.
+If moral code isn’t enough for you, keep in mind that the FTC is increasing its attention on social media.

 Last year, they actually ran campaigns designed to inform big influencers and marketers about the guidelines they have set in place for influencer marketing, sending out letters to a large number of individuals in both categories.